casouri/collab-mode/src/README.md

 COT avoids both IP2 and IP3 in its control algorithm at the cost of having abysmal asymptotic complexity: you need to always transform from the original op, that means keeping the original context for each op.
-No transformation at the server, no single path of transformation.
+Optimizations like transformation at the server, and using single path of transformation are out of question.

-Instead, after much struggle, I decided to use tombstones.
+After much struggle, I decided to use tombstones.
 They solves every problem and is relatively simple, at the mere cost of keeping deleted characters. collab-mode is for temporary real-time sharing, keeping some deleted charaters is totally acceptable.

 Since we have tombstones now, we need to convert between editor positions (excludes tombstones) and internal positions (includes